cademirci/cademirci.github.io/_posts/2020-05-08-some-things-about-css-animations.md

 Transition property is being used in this website, when hovering over links for example.

 Below, I have changed the changing (transforming) behavior of six things by a single `transition` line.
-I added a different line also: things like `padding` adjustment to `padding-left` can also can be written.
+I added a different line also: things like `padding` adjustment to `padding-left` also can be written.
 But pay attention: Because of we did that, box transformed into an ellipse instead of a perfect circle, we stretched it extra 50px from left.

 <div class="box1">HOVER ME!</div>
 <style>